kevindimayuga/kevindimayuga/README.md

 ## About Me 🌎

-In transition to joining the tech industry as a software developer.
+In transition to a career in the tech industry as a software developer.

 ## Education 📚